If security and privacy are important to you, then you need to set up a mobile VPN. This Essential Guide shows you how.

 The number one reason to get a mobile VPN on your Android or iPhone is to ensure that you have a secure internet connection.
 How many times have you walked into a coffee shop and logged in to their free Wi-Fi using your phone?
 Perhaps your cell signal was weak, or maybe you just didn’t want to use up data in your mobile plan.
 The problem is, public Wi-Fi hotspots are not secure, even those that require you to input a password — hey, if you can get the password, so can everyone else.
 That means any knowledgeable hacker can access any data being sent over that connection, including yours.
 Setting up a secure VPN on your mobile device ensures that, no matter how you connect to the internet, the information you send will be secure.

 A mobile VPN also protects your privacy from prying eyes like your ISP, Google, and other websites that track your browsing habits.
 If you’ve ever used the “private browsing” feature in your Web browser so that you could compare prices for flights, hotels, or other services without being tracked, then a VPN is right up your alley.
 With a mobile VPN in place, you’re always in private browsing mode, so the only person or entity that knows where you’ve been on the internet is you.
+Don't forget, A mobile VPN is much more private different than browsing in incognito mode.

 Another benefit to a mobile VPN is the ability to enjoy open, unblocked access to content.
 If you’re traveling abroad with your iPhone, Android, or tablet, you may not be able to access social media sites like Facebook and Instagram or access certain news sites due to censorship issues.
 Plus, subscription-based video services that you pay for may not be accessible in all areas.
 Sometimes, with a mobile VPN you can get around location blocks by selecting a U.S. or other “home” server.